 The monastic settlement of Glendalough was founded in the 6th century by St. Kevin and is noted for its massive round tower standing on the valley floor in the Wicklow Mountains.
 Glendalough is on the tourist trail and makes a very popular lunch stopover for folks driving from Dublin to Kilkenny.

-Glendalough is special for us because it was our very first Celtic ruin on our first trip Ireland in 2008.
+Glendalough is special for us because it was our very first Celtic ruin on our first trip Ireland.
 We were disappointed because it was pouring rain on the day we visited.
 When I learned I would be coming to the Emerald Isle again, I added a day to my Ireland itinerary so I could revisit Glendalough – hopefully in better weather.
 This trip did not disappoint.
 I had perfect weather on this visit – the sun shone brightly in the valley, and it was a perfect day for taking photos.

 Between Glendalough and Kilkenny is the small village of Baltinglass.
 As I planned my route, I noted on the map that there was a ruin in the town.
 Intrigued, I decided to stop for a visit, which turned out to be one of the great adventures of my trip.
 The Baltinglass Abbey is not manned by staff from the OPW and only a rudimentary sign at the entrance gives any information about the site.
 The site is next to a modern church (St. Mary’s Church) and I arrived on a Saturday as the congregation was deep in preparations for the annual harvest feast.
 The parishioners are very proud of both the ruins as well as the new modern church and gave me an extensive tour of both.